DougTrajano/ToChiquinho/docs/README.md

 ---
-title: Toxicity Detection
+title: Overview
 summary: My master's thesis about toxicity detection on text messages.
 ---

-My master's thesis about toxicity detection on text messages.
+This project is a master's thesis about the detection of the toxicity of text messages in Brazilian Portuguese.